EricBatlle/UnityNeuralNetwork/README.md

 * **Calculate his reward**.
 Depending of his action, the reward will be bigger or lower.
 This will be used to score the agent success.
 * 🔄 **Restart the process**.

-## How the Manager train the Agents🏋️‍♂️
+## How the Manager train the Agents 🏋️‍♂️

 The behaviour of the scene will be controlled by a **Manager**, his behaviour will follow those steps: